Hilaria Baldwin Rocks Fit Bikini Body, Stunning Post-Baby Weight Loss 12 Days Postpartum

 9 months to 12 days postpartum (I took the photo on the right two days ago).
 Every body is different, but I believe in staying as active as possible.
 There were so many moments when I didn’t want to work out this pregnancy.
 Showing up is the most difficult challenge.
 I had to drag myself out and do even a little.
 Consistency helped me so much though…because the body wants attention and wants to be moved.
 So important for your circulation, your health, your happiness, and for your strength.
 I just started being able to workout yesterday.
 Slow and steady.
 Nothing crazy.
 Each birth is different and your doctor will be able to advise you on when you can begin.
 When you can, be patient with your body.
 You have been through so much and created something so precious.
 Know that day by day, movement by movement, you will regain your strength and feel amazing. #wegotthis2018

-Baldwin, a lifelong health and fitness fanatic, said not gaining excessive amounts of weight while pregnant and following an organic diet keep her slim.
+Baldwin, a lifelong health and fitness fanatic, said not gaining excessive amounts of weight while pregnant and following an organic diet kept her slim.
 Ideally, women should gain 25 to 35 pounds while pregnant, according to Medline.

 During her pregnancies, she ate some fish for extra protein, but generally prefers a mostly vegan or vegetarian diet.

-“I became a vegetarian when I was 5,” Hilaria revealed on Instagram.
+“I became a vegetarian when I was 5,” Hilaria revealed on her Instagram post.
 “I gave up dairy when I was 20, because I was a dancer and having a lot of injuries.
 I had asthma.
 I was told by a bunch of people to just try to get dairy out of my body for two weeks.
 I felt so much better and never went back.
 All of a sudden my joints felt better.”

 Hilaria’s daily workouts typically alternate between yoga workouts, walking, running, body-sculpting, and light weightlifting.
 A little bit of exercise is better than nothing, she said.